simulacrum6/comment-vis/layout/README.md

 To run the service in a development environment, follow these steps:

-1. Activate the environment, using `activate layout_service.yml`
+1. Activate the environment, using `activate layout_service`
 2. Set Flask App environment variable, using `export FLASK_APP=service.py`.
 3. Start the service, run `python -m flask run`.